McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 ~~~
-resolved_names$unique_name
+resolved_name$unique_name
 ~~~
 {: .language-r}

 ~~~
-[1] "Amphibia"    "Canis"       "Felis"       "Delphinidae" "Aves"
+[1] "Amphibia"
 ~~~
 {: .output}

 The 'match_names' object has a relatively simple structure that is easy to explore and mine.
-We will see later that the outputs of other `rotl` functions are way more complicated and accesing their elements requires a lot of hacking.
+We will see later that the outputs of other `rotl` functions are more complicated and accessing their elements requires a lot of hacking.
 Fortunately, the `rotl` creators have added some functions that allow interacting with these complicated outputs.
 The functions `unique_name()`, `ott_id()`, and `flags()` extract values from the respective columns of a 'match_names' object, in the form of a list instead of a vector.